-You may renew your registration online up to 20 days early IF you have processed the registration in Barrington in the previous year.
-You will need to have either your previous registration or the renewal letter, and your check book or your bank's routing number and your checking account number to process the e-check.
-Click on the orange E-REG BUTTON after you click here to start the process.
+You may renew your registration online up to 20 days early and up to 3 months after the registration has expired IF you have processed the registration in Barrington in the previous year.
+You will need to have either your previous registration or the renewal letter, as well as your bank's routing number and your checking account number to process the ACH transfer.
+Click on the blue Pay Online BUTTON on the Town Clerk's main page or click here

 I have just moved to Barrington from another town in New Hampshire.
 Do I need to change my address on my registration and drivers license?

 You will need to bring proof of Barrington residency by providing one of the following: